JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 7.6.0 - 11 Jun 2024
+    * Added support for specifying seperate uri and body parameters
+    * Added support for different message and handling generic types on socket queries
+    * Added support for PATCH http method requests
+    * Added support for setting http request body to a specific type directly
+    * Split DataEvent.Topic into StreamId and Symbol properties
+    * Added support for negative time values parsing
+    * Added some helper methods for converting DataEvent to CallResult
+    * Added support for GZip/Deflate automatic decompressing in the default HttpClient
+    * Updated some testing methods

 * Version 7.5.2 - 07 May 2024
     * Fixed SetApiCredentials not correctly being used by rate limiter causing exception